 6. The U.S. Department of Health and Human Services (HHS) recently announced the launch of BeTobaccoFree.gov, a comprehensive website providing one-stop access to the best and most up-to-date tobacco-related information from across its agencies.
 This consolidated resource includes general information on tobacco, federal and state laws and policies, health statistics, and evidence-based methods on how to quit.

 7. Quit smoking with the National Cancer Institute QuitPal mobile app.
 By downloading NCI QuitPal for free from the App Store to your iPhone or iPad, you can instantly get help to quit smoking.

 Employees are eligible to receive eight (8) hours of Wellness Leave that can be earned every 12 months.
 This leave may be taken in increments of no less than 30 minutes and must be taken within 12 months of earning the leave.

-Physician's Certification for Wellness Leave
+- Submit the certificate and Physician's Certification for Wellness Leave to your Benefits Coordinator.

 Please do not submit any of your personal health/medical information or results from your health assessment; we only need confirmation it was completed.